gyng/save-in/README.md

 ![Screenshot](docs/screenshot.png)

-A Firefox web extension compatiable with multiprocess for saving images into directories.
+A Firefox web extension compatible with multiprocess for saving images into directories.

 Will only save into directories relative to the default download directory but symlinks can be used to get around this limitation.